icyTan/portfolio2019/src/pages/process.md

 From analysing the data from research, discussing with stakeholders such as project managers and clients, I am able to start building a vision of what is the problem space and align on possible solutions with the rest of the team.

 At this point it’s important to keep in mind the scope of the project and define a vision that is understood by all involved parties.
-Lots of discussion, lots of stickies, but ultimately to meet inbetween user needs and business goals.
+Lots of discussion, lots of stickies, but ultimately I do it to meet inbetween user needs and business goals.

 ![Journey map for existing users of BullyFreeBC's website](../images/process/CJM.png)

 See this project at [BullyFreeBC](/bfbc).

-I believe utilizing tools like journey maps and user personsa let me define the problem space to both myself and the other stakeholders.
+I believe in utilizing tools like journey maps and user personsa which let me define the problem space to myself and other stakeholders.
 These tools to me are like the framing of a house, without them I'd have no structure to build on.

 ![](../images/process/Ideate.png)